vivipolli/blockFest/README.md

 ## License 📄

 BlockFest is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments 🙏

-- Stellar Development Foundation for their amazing blockchain platform
-- The open-source community for their invaluable tools and libraries
-- All hackathon organizers and participants for their support and feedback

 ## Storage Considerations